 On 11 March 2021, the applicant lodged an application for a food truck event from 4.30pm to 7.30pm on the fire track at Ashfield Reserve (Colstoun Road end), commencing on Thursday 8 April and running every fortnight until 31 December 2021.
-The event would comprise of up to 10 food trucks, light entertainment and sale of alcohol restricted to meals being purchased.
+The event would comprise of up to 10 food trucks and light entertainment.

 The Town issued approval on a trial basis, being three occasions on Thursday 22 April, 6 and 20 May 2021.
 Due to inclement weather on Thursday 6 May, the event was cancelled, with Thursday 3 June being approved in lieu of the cancellation.
+Those events attracted between 100 and 200 people in total.